German-suited playing cards: Prussian-Silesian pattern

 Meanwhile, for over a century the Prussian pattern has been the most common German-suited pattern in Poland, though nowadays it is usually associated only with Skat, which is played mostly in Upper Silesia.
 The regular German version of this pattern was produced in Poland up to the mid-1960s, when it was then replaced by a modification (usually called the Silesian pattern), designed by Franciszek Bunsch in the early 1960s, while packs featuring it have been produced since 1963. or various types of Prussian double-headed pattern, are still produced as special editions.

+Court cards in the Prussian-Silesian pattern are symmetrical.
+Pip cards feature cities or towns.
+Pip cards in the Polish pattern feature Polish cities.
+Additionally aces in the Polish tradition are women.